nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 There are multiple dimensions and considerations while implementing a particular token smart contract.
 Tokens might be fungible or non-fungible.
 Different permissioning schemas can be used to define who can initiate a transfer and who can receive tokens.
-Token contract can support a single token type or multiple token types to optimize batch transfer and atomic swaps of the tokens.
+A token contract can support a single token type or multiple token types to optimize batch transfer and atomic swaps of the tokens.
 Those considerations can lead to the proliferation of multiple token standards, each optimized for a particular token type or use case.
 This dynamic is apparent in